 The Science Scheme of work is set out so that we meet the requirements set by the National Curriculum.

 Through the teaching of science we aim to encourage our children to develop inquisitive and enquiring minds through the use of scientific investigations.
+We want the children to understand how science has changed our lives and is vital to the world's future prosperity.

 Children will study a number of different scientific topics, science will often take them outdoors into the local environment where they will be able to develop and practice investigational and observational skills.
 They will record and interpret findings and form and test hypotheses.
 It is hoped that through the teaching of science the children will acquire knowledge and understanding of the world around them.